Bonhams shatters Coin auction price records

 Finally the sale closed with the Double Eagles.
 The Type one Liberty Double Eagle, 1863 (NGC Proof 65 Cameo) brought $345,150 and set an auction record for the date.
 The last two lots of the sale the Saint Gaudens design double eagles both easily exceeded their pre-sale high estimates, the 1909 (NGC Proof 68) brought $184,860, and the 1911 (NGC Proof 68) brought $157,950.

 Paul Song, Director of the rare Coins and Medals Department at Bonhams, said of the sale: "I am stunned and delighted.
-Having been entrusted with the opportunity to sell the Tacasyl Collection is personally one of the highlights of my career, and the more I got to work with the collection I realized just how special each and every coin in the collection was.
+Having been entrusted with the opportunity to sell the Tacasyl Collection is personally one of the highlights of my career, and the more I got to work with the collection I realised just how special each and every coin in the collection was.
 The fact that probably more than 75% of the sale was bought directly by collectors is testament to the phenomenal nature of the collection.
 The sale proved beyond a shadow of a doubt that superb quality and great rarity are a magical mix."

 NOTES FOR EDITORS